We are in the process of updating the Virginia Rules Topics – please check back soon for current versions.

 Larceny or theft is defined generally as the unlawful taking or carrying away of someone else’s personal property with the intent to deprive the owner of it permanently.

-In Virginia, petit larceny is defined as larceny from a person of money or other thing valued at less than $5 or larceny not from the person of goods valued at less than $500.
-Petit larceny is a Class 1 misdemeanor (Code of Virginia § 18.2-96).
+In Virginia, petit larceny is defined as larceny directly from a person of money or other thing (taking something directly from another person) valued at less than $5 or larceny not from the person of goods valued at less than $1,000.
+Petit larceny is a Class 1 misdemeanor.
+(Code of Virginia § 18.2-96).

 Other forms of larceny outlined in Virginia code include:

-- embezzlement (money or property taken during the course of employment) (Code of Virginia § 18.2-111)
+- embezzlement (money, property, or other valuable items taken during the course of employment or when entrusted under his/her control) (Code of Virginia § 18.2-111)

 - receiving stolen goods (Code of Virginia § 18.2-108)